What Can I do with my Health Care Management and Policy Major?

 - Hospital administrator

-For information about career options, internship and full-time opportunities, contact the Career Education Center at One Leavey Center, (202) 687-3493.
-For more information about the major and degree requirements, contact Natalie Grigorian at (202) 687-8521 or e-mail her at email@example.com.
+For information about career options, internship and full-time opportunities, contact the Cawley Career Education Center at One Leavey Center, (202) 687-3493.
+For more information about the major and degree requirements, visit the NHS website.